 Made with simethicone, gas drops decrease the surface tension of gas bubbles, causing them to combine into larger bubbles in the stomach that can be passed more easily, helping baby pass gas and feel nearly instant relief from that full, bloated feeling.
 Mommy’s Bliss Gas Relief Drops provide safe & effective relief from gas and work in just minutes!

 Gas Relief Drops can safely be used in conjunction with our Gripe Water products.
 The two products together can be especially useful to babies who have been crying incessantly.
-The Gas Relief drops help baby to burp up all the churned up air in the stomach from bouts of crying.
+The Gas Relief drops help baby to burp up all the churned-up air in the stomach from bouts of crying.
 Gripe Water likewise aids burping and helps soothe baby’s tummy distress with the ginger and fennel ingredients.
-The two together relieve gas pains and provide longer lasting relief by soothing baby’s tummy.
+The two together relieve gas pains and provide longer-lasting relief by soothing the baby’s tummy.

 If these tips don’t show much improvement be sure to discuss your findings with your baby’s healthcare provider.
-If breastfeeding, also see a board certified lactation consultant(IBCLC).
-They will rule out any medical conditions or lactation conditions which can cause more gas which are easily treatable.
+If breastfeeding, also see a board-certified lactation consultant(IBCLC).
+They will rule out any medical conditions or lactation conditions that can cause more gas which is easily treatable.
 Hang in there mama!
-Your baby’s gut is maturing everyday making these times less more frequent as time passes.
+Your baby’s gut is maturing every day making these times less more frequent as time passes.